bunyaminergen/DefaultProjectTemplate/.docs/documentation/CONTRIBUTING.md

 Use `NumPy` format for docstrings in both functions and classes:

 - Each function or class should have a docstring explaining its purpose, parameters, return values, and examples if applicable.
 - For classes, include a class-level docstring that describes the overall purpose of the class, any parameters for `__init__`, and details on attributes and methods.
+- If you include references (e.g., research papers, algorithms, or external resources) in your docstring, create a separate `References` section clearly listing these sources at the end of your docstring.

 Example for a function: